-While there is no cookie cutter way to approach fundraising, here are some big things to avoid if you want to help ensure that your fundraiser is as successful as it can be:
+While there is no cookie-cutter way to approach fundraising, here are some big things to avoid if you want to help ensure that your fundraiser is as successful as it can be:

 Failure to Present a Clear Message that It Is a Fundraiser and for the Specific Cause

-Failure to Keep Things Fun
+Failure to Keep the Fundraiser Fun

-Failure to Ask For Money
+Failure to Ask Donors and Potential Donors For Money

-Failure to Create a Sense of Urgency
+Failure to Create a Sense of Urgency to Donate

 Urgency equals importance.
 If something can wait, then it must not be that essential.
 When you promote and launch your fundraiser you need to instill in the minds of everyone involved that what you are doing is vitally important and needs immediate action.
 Creating this sense of urgency will instill in the minds of your potential donors that there is no time for vacillating; they need to give now because your cause simply can’t wait.
 The world needs your cause now.
 Now, as I said above, simply expressing urgency won’t fly; you also need to give specific reasons as to why your cause is so urgently needed.